 Thomas Hardy, Christmas, 1924 wrote: “Peace upon earth was said; we sing it and pay a million priests to bring it.
 After two thousand years of mass, we’ve got as far as poison gas.”
-Since then we have had the “H” bomb and the nuclear with no peace in sight.
+Since then we have had the “H-bomb” and the “nuclear weapons” with no peace in sight.
 These devastating weapons were developed in countries where the peace of God in Christ was being proclaimed.
 The reason for their existence is that they were meant to be deterrents against those that intend to destroy our freedom.
 To our horror, human bombers are replacing our expensive chemical weapons.
 How can we reverse this trend?

 Is there a way out?
 The Bible tells us that there is; but it is up to us and not to God.
-We must humble ourselves, repent and return to God (II Chr.7: 14).
-Jesus even created a kingdom that shelters us from the devil like sheep from a wolf (Mt.4:17; Jn.10:1-18).
+We must humble ourselves, repent and return to God (II Chronicles 7: 14).
+Jesus even created a kingdom that shelters us from the devil like sheep from a wolf (Matthew 4:17; John 10:1-18).
 It is here that we are going in the wrong direction.
-Instead of going out into the world we have been restricted to buildings (Mt.28:19).
+Instead of going out into the world we have been restricted to buildings (Matthew 28:19).
 Jesus’ intention was that his followers become peacemakers.
-He told his followers: “Blessed are the peacemakers, for they will be called sons (children) of God” (Mt.5:9).
-Unfortunately we spent all our time appeasing Christians within our walls and have become unfit to serve the world.
+He told his followers: “Blessed are the peacemakers, for they will be called sons (children) of God” (Matthew 5:9).
+Unfortunately, we spent all our time appeasing Christians within our walls and have become unfit to serve the world.

 Several days ago, in a Christian paper a person stated, “People do not want to become Christians because of the way we behave.”
 The answer was, “You offer them Christ and not you.”
 How far have we strayed?
-The world can see Christ only in us (Ac.4:13).
+The world can see Christ only in us (Acts 4:13).
 In 1945, my mother’s brother was hauled into a torture chamber.
 When he saw the horror that was being committed to innocent human beings by human beings, he fell on his knees and cried out to God for these torturers and not a one laid a hand on him.
 They saw Jesus in this man.
 He was well known as a peacemaker.
 Through this man, peace entered a torture chamber.